3D podcast

 With head tracking even more, but more about that world at the end of this blog post.

-Immersion – what does that mean?
+Immersion with Headphones – what does that mean?

 The fact that we can now arrange the sounds spatially makes it easier for the brain to process this information quickly.
 A so-called abstraction level falls away.
 In a podcast – which is classically produced in mono or stereo – we use headphones to localize the speaker: in our heads.
 But this contradicts our natural listening habits.
 If we meet with our friends – after Corona – we don’t hear their voices in our heads either, but listen and localize their talk in the room.

 This makes immersive audio games more pleasant to listen to in the long run, to put it simply.
 Because the brain is not constantly busy abstracting where the voices are to be spatially classified.
 This science phenomenon is increasingly known as Zoom Fatigue.
 If we have other voices in our heads all day, it is tiring.
 But if they are externalized, i.e. perceived outside our head, the problem seems to be solved.
+This immersive experience can also be leveraged in marketing to create more engaging and memorable campaigns.

 Who has something to say here?